sulu/docs/system-requirements/400-contacts/contact-management.md

 **Specification:**

-1. The user should be provided with facitlites to regonize the type of external files
+1. The thumb nails of the profile images shall generated automatically
 1. The list view should enable the user to filter by initial letter over an alphabetical listing of all letters.

 ![List view](https://raw.github.com/massiveart/sulu-docs/master/system-requirements/images/contact-list.png)